Jack has been very lucky with the way people surrounding him have reacted to his diabetes;

-His high School is exactly the same, I was terrified when he started High School but they are amazing, he is in lots of sports teams and last year won an award as one of the runners up, as sport personality of the year.
+High School is exactly the same, I was terrified when he started High School however they were amazing, he is in lots of sports teams and last year won an award as one of the runners up, as sport personality of the year.
 They encourage him and push him to do lots of sports and he loves sport, as a result he absolutely loves School.

 Fortunately Jack has a fantastic sense of humour so was laughing hysterically.
 And Chris Quickly sorted it by getting a small bowl for Jack, and taking some off Joe who was grinning like a Cheshire cat at the size of his bowl of sweets.
 Chris’s aunt is the loveliest, kindest of ladies but just did not understand how type 1 diabetes affects people.
 And thought it was more like type 2.